liwuqiong/liwuqiong.github.io/_posts/2024-01-23-Time passes by without any goodbye.md

 summary:
 ---

 Time is such a thing that if you don't care about it with your heart you'll soon find out that you're dumped without any goodbye.

-"To make each day count", is a hard but worthwhile lifestyle to be practiced.
+"To make each day count" is a hard but worthwhile lifestyle to be practiced.

 This is why I persist on this daily blog, even if no one else sees it or my awkward writing English.